cds-hooks/docs/docs/specification/current.md

 ## CDS Service Response

-For successful responses, CDS Services SHALL respond with a 200 HTTP response with an object containing a `cards` element as described below.
+For successful responses, CDS Services SHALL respond with a 200 HTTP response with an object containing a `cards` array and optionally a `systemActions` array as described below.

 Each card contains decision support from the CDS Service.
 Generally speaking, cards are intended for display to an end user.
 The data format of a card defines a very minimal set of required attributes with several more optional attributes to suit a variety of use cases.
 For instance, narrative informational decision support, actionable suggestions to modify data, and links to SMART apps.